 In December 2021, we entered into a Credit Agreement (the "Credit Agreement") with certain lenders which provides a revolving credit facility of up to \$100.0 million.
-Currently, we have no borrowings under the Credit Agreement.
-If we make borrowings in the future, it may impact our business and financial condition by:
+Borrowings under the Credit Agreement may impact our business and financial condition by:

-Requiring the dedication of a portion of our expected cash flows from operations to service our debt, thereby reducing the amount of expected cash flows available for other purposes, including investing, and paying claims and operating expenses and;

-Exposing us to interest rate risk since the interest rate in the credit agreement is a variable rate
+- Requiring the dedication of a portion of our expected cash flows from operations to service our debt, thereby reducing the amount of expected cash flows available for other purposes, including investing, and paying claims and operating expenses and; - Exposing us to interest rate risk since the interest rate in the credit agreement is a variable rate.

 In addition, the Credit Agreement contains financial covenants, restrictions on indebtedness, liens, investments, mergers, dispositions, prepayment of other indebtedness and dividends and other distributions.
 The financial covenants in the Credit agreement require the Company not to exceed a maximum leverage ratio and maintain a minimum net worth at the end of each quarter.
-The Company's insurance subsidiaries are also required to maintain a minimum Risk Based Capital Ratio at the end of each year and must always maintain a minimum AM Best Financial Strength rating.
+The Company's insurance subsidiaries are also required to maintain a minimum Risk-Based Capital Ratio at the end of each year and must always maintain a minimum AM Best Financial Strength rating.
 All of these covenants and restrictions impact how we operate our business and may limit our flexibility in planning for, or reacting to, changes in our business and industry.
 Our ability to comply with these covenants may be affected by events beyond our control.
 If we breach any of the covenants and do not obtain a waiver from the noteholders or lenders, then, subject to applicable cure periods, any outstanding debt may be declared immediately due and payable.

-Risks related to the Economic Environment
+Risks Related to the Economic Environment